 Seacoast Reliability Project

-To address this concern, Eversource has proposed the Seacoast Reliability Project.
+The proposed Seacoast Reliability Project was selected by ISO-NE to meet that need.
 The project includes substation upgrades and a new 115-kilovolt (kV) transmission line connecting two existing substations in Madbury and Portsmouth.
-The proposed line will pass through Madbury, Durham, Newington and Portsmouth, New Hampshire.
+The proposed line will pass through Madbury, Durham, Newington and Portsmouth, N.H., along existing utility corridors.

 * Click to Enlarge

 Estimated Timetable (subject to change):

 - Application filing with the New Hampshire Site Evaluation Committee (SEC): April 12, 2016

 - Open Houses & SEC Public Information Sessions: July 2016

 - SEC Bus Tour of Project Route: August 31, 2016

 - SEC/Agency Joint Public Hearings: August 31 & September 1, 2016

 - Application Amendment Filing with SEC: March 29, 2017